qooxdoo/qooxdoo/docs/about.md

 the rest of qooxdoo it fully supports event-based programming which greatly simplifies asynchronous communication.

+## Development tools

+Qooxdoo is not only a library, but also comes with a set of sophistated tools.
+Some help with the development workflow, such as the [command line interface](cli/commands.md), others let you quickly get to know the widgets (such as the [widget browser](../apps/widgetbrowser)), become fluent in the qooxdoo API (such as the [API Viewer](../apps/apiviewer)), or to debug code (such as the ["Playground"](../apps/playground)).

+## Package system

+A versatile web framework wouldn't be complete without a package system which allows to modularize and reuse code.
+Qooxdoo's [package system](cli/packages.md) is based on GitHub repos.
+Packages can be installed and published very easily with the qooxdoo CLI.

+## History

 qooxdoo was originally developed by one of the world's leading web hosters 1&1 Internet (now part United Internet AG).
 In late 2015 the qooxdoo framework with